BrianDT/UWPTemplatedContentDialogIssue/README.md

   StackTrace:
 <Cannot evaluate the exception stack trace>

+Raised as issue #4641
-On Android, iOS and WASM The content dialog is displayed before ShowAsync is called

-On Android, iOS and WASM The content dialog is displayed in the wrong location after ShowAsync is called
+On Android, iOS and WASM The content dialog is displayed before ShowAsync is called On Android, iOS and WASM The content dialog is displayed in the wrong location after ShowAsync is called

+Raised as issue #4640
 On Android the following exception is raised when the 'Show Progress' button is pressed

 Java.Lang.IllegalStateException